Iran–Russia relations: Military and security cooperation

 In January 2021 Iran, China and Russia held their third joint naval exercise, the third joint exercise of the three countries, in the northern Indian Ocean and the Sea of Oman area.
 The joint exercise of the three countries began in 2019 in the Indian Ocean.

 In early 2024, amid concerns of vastly increased military engagement between the two partners, rumours abounded that Russia had sold to Iran their Su-35 platform.
 This followed a 2023 report that the partners had finalized a deal for Su-35, Mi-28 and Yak-130.

+In July 2026, Russian President Vladimir Putin, during a meeting with officers of the Russian Navy, commended the operational effectiveness of Iran’s so‑called “mosquito fleet” in the context of ongoing conflicts in the Middle East.
+He stated that Iran had demonstrated considerable efficiency in its naval engagements through the use of such small, fast‑attack craft, and attributed this performance to the employment of modern naval technologies.
+Putin further noted that Russia is actively developing analogous capabilities, pointing to the construction of small‑displacement vessels armed with Kalibr cruise missiles as a domestic example.
+He emphasized that such platforms are capable of delivering accurate and high‑impact strikes against adversary targets.

+In September 2026, an investigation by the Financial Times reported that Russia had covertly assisted Iran since 2023 in developing supersonic cruise missiles intended to threaten American warships in the Middle East.
+According to the report, the programme, codenamed C340L, was designed to help Iran develop a ramjet propulsion system, enabling a cruise missile to sustain flight at several times the speed of sound.
+Missiles and military experts cited by the Financial Times said the technology was almost certainly intended for anti-ship and land-attack cruise missiles.